MartinYeung5/hackathon_project/README.md

 #### NFT Usage
 ##### 1. Membership & Identity
 * User can record the donation record, can recieve profit/color pen from us, can have further applicaiton related to other NFT project and metaverse.
-* USer can enjoy the benefit or service as the NFT owner
+* User can enjoy the benefit or service as the NFT owner
 * image format (jpeg/png)
 * image size (500 x 800)
 * will design 3 style for 3 types user